ilg-physics-ucsb/physics3L-manual/dashboard/lab1.md

 ## Motion with No Forces

-:::Definition (Rest|4 L)
+:::Definition (Rest|3 R)
 An object at **rest** has a velocity of $v=0 \text{ m/s}$ in the frame of interest.
 :::
 To make our discussion concrete, we should review some basic physics for the case in which there are no forces acting on the body of interest.
+In this and the following sections, we will do thought experiments on what happens to a ball as it is released in various scenarios, similar to the experiment you will perform.

+The first case of force-free motion to consider is a body starting at **rest**.
-From [](#Definition-VariablesofMotionin1D), you can probably guess what happens to an object at *rest* when no force is acting upon it.
+From [](#Definition-VariablesofMotionin1D) and your intuition alone, you can probably guess what happens to an object at rest when no force is acting upon it.
+Take a minute to consider the situation and try answering the *Check Your Understanding* box below ;;;Don't worry — This isn't graded!;;;.